ms/buildtogether.tech/rights/index.md

 ### Leave it to the professionals

 Don't write your own license.
 Legalese is a highly technical language, and words don't mean what you think they do.
+What's more, it's often hard to understand the interactions between multiple licenses on different kinds of material <cite>Almeida2017</cite>.

 </div>

+Just as the project's Code of Conduct is usually placed in a root-level file called `CONDUCT.md` (<span x="versioning"></span>), its license is usually put in a file called `LICENSE.md` that is also in the project's root directory.
 To make license selection for code as easy as possible, GitHub allows us to select one of several common software licenses when creating a repository.
-The Open Source Initiative maintains [a list][osi-license-list] of <span g="open_license">open licenses</span>, and [choosealicense.com][choose-license] will help us find a license that suits our needs.
-Some of the things we need to think about are:

-1. Do we want to license the work at all?

-1. Is the content we are licensing source code?

-1. Do we require people distributing derivative works to also distribute their code?

-1. Do we want to address patent rights?

-1. Is our license compatible with the licenses of the software we depend on?

-1. Do our institutions have any policies that may overrule our choices?

-1. Are there any copyright experts within our institution who can assist us?

-Unfortunately, GitHub's list does not include common licenses for data or written works like papers and reports.
-Those can be added in manually, but it's often hard to understand the interactions between multiple licenses on different kinds of material <cite>Almeida2017</cite>.
+Unfortunately, their list does not include common licenses for data or written works like papers and reports.

-Just as the project's Code of Conduct is usually placed in a root-level file called `CONDUCT.md` (<span x="versioning"></span>), its license is usually put in a file called `LICENSE.md` that is also in the project's root directory.
+The Open Source Initiative maintains [a list][osi-license-list] of <span g="open_license">open licenses</span>, and [choosealicense.com][choose-license]

-In order to choose the right license for our software, we need to understand the difference between two kinds of license.
-The <span g="mit_license">MIT License</span> and its close sibling the <span g="bsd_license">BSD License</span> say that people can do whatever they want to with the software as long as they cite the original source, and that the authors accept no responsibility if things go wrong.
-The <span g="gpl">GNU Public License</span>
-(GPL) gives people similar rights, but requires them to share their own work on the same terms:
+will help us find a license that suits our needs.
+In order to choose the right one, we need to understand the difference between two kinds of license.
+The
+<span g="mit_license">MIT License</span> and its close sibling the <span
+g="bsd_license">BSD License</span> say that people can do whatever they want to with the software as long as they cite the original source, and that the authors accept no responsibility if things go wrong.
+The <span g="gpl">GNU Public License</span> (GPL) gives people similar rights, but requires them to share their own work on the same terms:

 > You may copy, distribute and modify the software as long as you track
 > changes/dates in source files.
 Any modifications to or software including